napari/napari/docs/explanations/rendering.md

 The most common types of chunks are blocks of contiguous memory inside a chunked file format like **Zarr** and exposed by an API like **Dask**.
-If an image is stored without chunks then reading a 2D rectangle would require many small read operations all over the file.
-With chunks you can read a rectangular region with a single read operation.
+If an image is stored without chunks then reading any given small 2D region of the image requires many different read operations.
+The bytes for that region are spread throughout the file, intermingled with the bytes from other regions.
+With chunking you can read a rectangular region with a single read operation.

 ![chunked-format](images/chunked-format.png)